-In addition, Coates Power, Ltd., a China-based manufacturing company ("Coates Power") intends to produce CSRV® products in China.
-At this time, as the Company's intellectual property rights cover the territory of North America, it does not have any rights to enter into a manufacturing and sale license agreement with Coates Power.
+At this time, as the Company's intellectual property rights only cover the territory of North America, it does not have any rights to enter into a manufacturing and sale license agreement with Coates Power.
 These rights are currently held by George J. Coates, Gregory G. Coates and The Coates Trust.
 Coates Power and Renown are controlled and managed by Mr. James Pang, the Company's liaison agent in China.

 The Company received a \$131,000 cash deposit with an order from Coates Power for two completed Gen Sets.
-This amount is included in Deposits in the accompanying balance sheets at March 31, 2017 and December 31, 2016.
+This amount is included in Deposits in the accompanying balance sheets at June 30, 2017 and December 31, 2016.
+The Company intends to build and ship these two generators at such time that Coates Power is able to commence production in accordance with the manufacturing license agreement and there is sufficient working capital for this purpose.